Compare Health Insurance Rates

 A key aspect of health insurance that you should consider when comparing plans is the type of provider network each one offers.

-Each health policy will be classified into one of four different network types: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Exclusive Provider Organization (EPO) or Point of Service Plan (POS).
+Each health policy will be classified into one of four different network types: health maintenance organization (HMO), preferred provider organization (PPO), exclusive provider organization (EPO) or point of service (POS).
 The main factors that you need to consider when comparing networks are whether the insurer needs a primary care physician (PCP) for referrals and the level of expenses you are responsible for if you receive out-of-network coverage.

-A PCP is a health care professional that is your first point of contact for health care.
-PCPs will provide you with basic care services and recommendations to see other specialist doctors if needed.
-If you choose a provider network that does not require a PCP, then you would be able to seek out care from specialists on your own instead of getting referrals.
+A primary care physician is typically a family doctor or general practitioner who provides you with basic care services and recommendations to see specialist doctors if needed.
+If you choose a provider network that does not require a primary care physician, then you can seek out care from specialists on your own instead of getting referrals.

-Every type of health insurance network has access to groups of doctors and providers but not all allow you to go outside that network and receive care.
-This can be important, because if you regularly see a specialist, then you may lose the ability to go to that care provider if they are out-of-network.
-For example, if you currently visit a specialist chiropractor, make sure the plan that you buy would cover any expenses of visiting that care provider.
-Similarly, if you previously owned health insurance and had a primary care physician that you preferred, make sure he or she is on the new plan's network before purchasing the policy.
+Every type of health insurance network has access to groups of doctors and providers.
+When choosing a plan, it's important to check that your preferred doctors and medical facilities are in the network because going out-of-network can either cost more or not be covered.
+For example, if you currently visit a specialist chiropractor, make sure the plan that you buy would cover their services.
+Similarly, if you previously had health insurance and had a primary care physician that you liked, make sure they are in the new plan's network before purchasing the policy.

 Frequently asked questions